nvietto/blog/content/blog/webscraping/index.md

 ---

-If you share my passion for NFL stats, you might have considered getting some data to analyze or even predict outcomes.
-Instead of tediously inputting data into Excel, you can opt for a more efficient method - web scraping with {rvest} in R.
+If you share my passion for NFL stats, you might have considered analyzing data to predict outcomes.
+Instead of inputting data into Excel, you can opt for a more efficient method - web scraping with {rvest} in R.

 Let's scrape the career stats of Jared Goff from my favorite team - the Detroit Lions 🦁